mconlon17/simple-vivo-book/Simple-VIVO.md

 That's the basic idea behind "Simple VIVO" a tool for using the VIVO Pump to take spreadsheet data and put into VIVO (called an update) and to get data from VIVO and put it in a spreadsheet (called a get).

 The cycle of data management is shown below.
 Using Simple VIVO, we can "get" domain data from VIVO into a spreadsheet.
-The spreadsheet data will reflect one of the domains -- people, mentoring, teaching, etc.  We edit the data in the spreadsheet, adding missing values, updating values, and adding rows to represent new things.
-We then use Simple VIVO to update the data in VIVO using the data in the spreadsheet as authoritative.
+The spreadsheet data will reflect one of the domains -- people, mentoring, teaching, etc.  Once the data is in a spreadsheet, it is very easy to edit.
+You can scan the columns looking for missing or incorrect data.
+You can edit the data in the spreadsheet, adding missing values, updating values, and adding rows to represent new things.
+You can then use Simple VIVO to update the data in VIVO using the data in the spreadsheet as authoritative.

 ![cycle](cycle.png)